spicata/spicata99/linux-notes.md

 cdate: 2023-08-23
 ---

-- Shells: zsh, bash, fish, etc
+- Shells: sh, zsh, bash, fish, etc
 - Terminal (emulators): built-in, alacritty, kitty, cool retro term, etc

 rc at .bashrc, .zshrc, .fishrc, stand for runtime command, which are a list of commands that are run when you open a terminal. \_profile only happens when you log in.